 While both asthma and COPD have major small airway disease components with inflammation and increased airway resistance, they have different etiologies, characteristics, and outcomes (see Table 21.1).

 Asthma affects patients of all ages.
 Over 25% of the 25.9 million patients with asthma are children.
 Asthma is a chronic inflammatory disease of the airways.
 The inflammation causes airway hyperresponsiveness to various stimuli, leading to bronchospasm, which manifests itself as coughing in the early morning hours, wheezing, breathlessness, and chest tightness.
 The inflammation also causes airway obstruction that limits airflow that can be reversed with treatment.
 Long-term untreated disease can lead to airway remodeling that may not be completely reversible.
 Initially, the pathogenesis was thought to be exclusively due to IgE-mediated reactions involving eosinophils.
 However, while eosinophilis and IgE are still important elements in the pathogenesis of asthma, over the last several years evidence has shown asthma to be a heterogeneous disease.
 Different patterns of inflammatory processes that involve multiple cellular mechanisms, result in different disease intensity and varying response to guideline-based treatments.
 Currently, the development of asthma is thought to be due to an interaction among innate immunity, a complex genetic component, and environmental factors, including respiratory syncytial virus, rhinovirus, and airborne allergens.
 Recent evidence also shows that this process impedes the normal epithelial cell barrier (like atopic dermatitis), which allows antigens to pass into local tissue to create the interaction between the three major pathogenic components.
-In patients with stable, well-controlled asthma, exacerbations are mostly due to ...
+In patients with stable, well-controlled asthma, exacerbations ...